moby/moby/docs/sources/reference/run.rst

 some programs might write out their process ID to a file (you've seen them as PID files)::

-      -cidfile="": Write the container ID to the file
+      --cidfile="": Write the container ID to the file

 Network Settings
 ----------------